(14) Ohm's Law for Dummies (Vapers)

 Remember back to our water wheel for a bit, if you let too much water flow into the wheel it’s going to break, right?
 So if you run too low of a resistance there will be too much electrical flow and the “wheel” will break.
 What is the “wheel” with ecigs?
 Your battery!
 And when it breaks bad things happen, sometimes very bad things.
 This is really only a concern with mechanical mods as most regulated VV mods have a low ohm cut off to prevent these types of issues.

 Next, Voltage, our water basin.
 This is where the analogy falls a little short but bear with me.
-With our analogy we need to imagine our flood gates open from the bottom instead of the top.
 So what happens when you have a bunch of water above an opening?
 The pressure increases.
 So the larger your basin (voltage) the more pressure you have trying to push through the opening.
 This means that if you have a small basin and suddenly make it a large basin (increase the voltage) you now need to raise the flood gates a little bit to maintain the same flow rate (amperage).
 This can be seen by using a low resistance coil at low voltage and then switching to a higher resistance coil at higher voltage.
 They should vape very similarly.

 Bring back the water wheel again, if we don’t raise our flood gates when we increase the size of the basin (raising resistance when we raise the voltage) you will have a higher amount of water flowing through the gate (electrical flow).
 When we do this the wheel spins faster and our vape is warmer, but once again, spin the wheel too fast and it will break.
 In this instance though the “wheel” can be several things.
 You may still damage your battery in a mechanical mod but you might also pop a coil or even burn your juice.
 So the “wheel” in this instance expands to not only be the battery but also the coil and the juice.
 Regardless of what it is, things breaking is bad.